 You have your customer’s attention at that moment, so use that opportunity to provide an excellent customer service experience and make progress on other goals.

 Leverage what you have

-So leverage what you have today — focus on the actions that give you the best return on your limited resources and maximize the value and outcome of every customer interaction.
+Leverage what you have today: Focus on the actions that give you the best return on your limited resources, and maximize the value and outcome of every customer interaction.

 The Supportive Weekly: A newsletter for people who want to deliver exceptional customer service.